Currently ERA5 data is available through two platforms:

 - From the Copernicus Climate Change Service's Climate Data Store (CDS).
-The CDS provides the most commonly requested ERA5 data in an easily accessible way.
-See the CDS for further information.
+The CDS provides the most commonly requested ERA5 data and it will become the only ERA5 data source.

 Before proceeding with the steps below, users must be ECMWF registered and have their computer set up as described on How to download data via the ECMWF WebAPI (steps 1-4).